LucasKirsten/Deep-Cell-Tracking-EBB/README.md

 }
 ```

-For the UFRGS - Oriented Cell dataset (OCD):
+For the Oriented Cell dataset (OCD):

 ```
 @article{kirten2023oriented,